 🚨 Mark up existing content on your page

-Sure enough, you don’t want to highlight a piece of information which is even not on your page.
+Sure enough, you don’t want to highlight a piece of information that is even not on your page.
 Because of that, you should recall that Google may penalize your rankings.

 🚨 Define your primary entity using mainEntity